 Justin Romberg, Associate Chair for Research and Schlumberger Professor, Electrical and Computer Engineering

-Steve Biegalski , Interim School Chair and Professor, Mechanical Engineering and Nuclear and Radiological Engineering and Medical Physics Program Chair
+Anna Erickson, Associate Chair for Research and Woodruff Professor, Mechanical Engineering and Nuclear and Radiological Engineering and Medical Physics

-For applications with relevance to the College of Computing (COC), contact Beki Grinter, Associate Dean for Faculty Development, for help in finding a COC faculty mentor.
+For applications with relevance to the College of Sciences (COS), contact Matt Baker, COS Associate Dean for Faculty Development, for help in finding a COS faculty mentor.